cansayin/MongoDB-ToolKit/README.md

-                        Order results by ascending or descending secs_running (default: descending) --limit LIMIT         Limit the number of results --all-databases       Include operations from all databases --ignore-databases [IGNORE_DATABASES [IGNORE_DATABASES ...]]
-                        Databases to ignore when using --all-databases
+                        Order results by ascending or descending secs_running (default: descending) --limit LIMIT         Limit the number of results --all-databases       Include operations from all databases --ignore-databases    Databases to ignore when using --all-databases

 ```
 #### Example